Canadian Sport Film Festival (CSFF) - Regulations

-The Canadian Sport Film Festival has a mission to provoke dialogue on the power of sport to inspire social change.
+The Canadian Sport Film Festival (CSFF) aims to provoke dialogue on the power of sport to inspire social change by sharing powerful personal and political stories about sport from around the world to educate, engage and entertain audiences and communities throughout Canada.

 • To redefine the role of sport in society